sappelhoff/sp_code/README.md

 ### Data

-The data is available on GIN (see "Download the data") below.
+The data is available on GIN (see "Download the data" below).

 - GIN: https://gin.g-node.org/sappelhoff/mpib_sp_eeg